mihirsatel1-ship-it/ReplyCopilotMain/README.md

 ---

-Built with ❤️ using Next.js and Gemini AI
+Built with ❤️ using Next.js and ChatGPT-5